Wizcorp/andever/ReadMe.md

 1. A simple process manager should be a very simple solution.
    Right now, PM2 has become so bloated the amount of code and dependencies it adds to your project are probably bigger than your project itself.
-I just wanna daemonize!
+I just wanna daemonize my app!
 PM2 is well maintained, but has become bloatware.
 3. Forever on the other hand is abandonware.
-The number of unaddressed issues has reached such a point that I using forever makes me lose sleep at night.
+The number of unaddressed issues has reached such a point that using forever would make me lose sleep at night.
 3. Forever just never seems to work for me.
 The fact that I can run "forever start myapp" multiple times and have it not complain is a major frustration for me.